To fight cancer, shield yourself from the sun

 “Ultraviolet rays from the sun cause mutations which can lead to skin cancer,” said City of Hope dermatologist Jae Jung, M.D., Ph.D.
 “Every melanoma patient I have seen under the age of 40 has had a sun tanning history.”

-The good news is that skin cancer can be prevented and all it takes is a little savvy and vigilance in protecting yourself from the sun, said Jung.
+The good news is that the risk of skin cancer can be dramatically reduced, and all it takes is a little savvy and vigilance in protecting yourself from the sun, said Jung.
 She offers these tips:

 • Choose a powerful sunscreen.
 The American Cancer Society recommends using a broad-spectrum sunscreen, which protects against both UVA and UVB rays, with a skin protection factor (SPF) of at least 30.
 “Some evidence suggests higher SPF levels are better, and I personally use SPF 90 every day,” Jung said.
 She also notes that people with sensitive skin can opt for gentler sunscreens containing zinc oxide or titanium dioxide.